 p.s.
 Did you un-zip the zipper before you sewed this last side?

-I wanted the bag to have a flat bottom so it would stand up.
+I want the bag to have a flat bottom so it will stand up.

-I folded down the bottom corners into a triangle and sewed in about an inch.
+I fold down the bottom corners into a triangle and sewed in about an inch.